meelgroup/meelgroup-website/README.md

 **So you may want to confirm your changes before running the script.
  Hence it's recommended that after making the changes you first run it on localhost using `hugo server`**

+- Since the website rebuilds from the repo, never make changes directly to the [website](https://github.com/meelgroup/meelgroup.github.io), else they will be overwritten in the next build.

 - In case you have pushed the wrong code, you can do a `git reset HEAD~1` , push back again and rerun the script to reach back to the initial state.